Research Tuesday: What's the Deal with Speech Disorders, Language Disorders, and Reading Disabilities?

 Kelly C. Bawden, MS, CCC-SLP

-Ok, so before I delve into the question I ask in the title, I want to first give a little intro to this Research Tuesday thing, which is why I'm asking the question and how I found the answer.
 SO.
 Research Tuesday is a once-a-month event where SLPs around the world (!) write blog posts about research that is relevant to them.
-The posts go up on all of the different blogs on the second Tuesday each month, and then Rachel over at Gray Matter Therapy rounds 'em all up on her blog and does a summary post, like this one for March.
+The posts go up on all of the different blogs on the second Tuesday of each month, and then Rachel over at Gray Matter Therapy rounds 'em all up on her blog and does a summary post.
 I thought I'd give it a whirl since a) I like to be associated with smart people doing smart things, b) I get a little rush when I say, "Well, the literature tells us . . .", and c) I can't remember the last time I read a research article all the way through.

 I took the "recent research in the field that is pertinent to their scope of practice" line seriously and thought about what I'm doing right now that I'd like to know more about.
 I currently have a placement in a Middle School with pretty intense linguistic and cultural diversity, so I started with a search on ASHAWire for new research on working with English Language Learners (ELLs).
-Unforch, the pickin's were somewhat slim, so I made a mental note to go back to school to get my PhD and do clinically-relevant ELL research, and then I started a new search related to Middle Schoolers.
+Unfortunately, the pickings were somewhat slim, so I made a mental note to go back to school to get my PhD and do clinically relevant ELL research, and then I started a new search related to Middle Schoolers.
 I came across Reading Skills of Students with Speech Sound Disorders at Three Stages of Literacy Development (Skebo, C. M., Lewis, B. A., Freebairn, L. A., Tag, J., Ciesla, A. A., & Stein, C. M., 2013) from Language, Speech, and Hearing Services in Schools and was intrigued enough to dive in.

 The study took 461 students, both typical and with speech/language disorders, and essentially tested the living daylights out of them.
 Each student was given the Goldman-Fristoe, the Elision subtest of the Comprehensive Test of Phonological Processing, the CELF-3, the PPVT-III, the EOWPVT-R, 5-10 subtests on the WISC-III or the WAIS-R, the WIAT and the Word Identification (WI) and Word Attack (WA) subtests of the Woodcock Reading Mastery Tests-Revised.
-Over 2 sessions.
+Over two sessions.
 Oosh!
 They then took all of the results, paired them with the demographic info for each participant, and did a whole bunch of fancy statistical analysis that I probably could have understood 15 years ago but was a smidge over my head today.

 All of that maths told the researchers that . . .